 4. Don’t Wait Until You “Feel Like It” to Do Something

-But here is the thing: You don’t have to “feel like it” in order to take action.
+But here’s the thing: You don’t have to “feel like it” in order to take action.

-Sometimes, so it happens that you may not want to do something in the beginning; but once you start, you get into the flow.
-Have you been into such situations?
+Sometimes, it so happens that you may not want to do something in the beginning, but once you start, you get into the flow and find your intrinsic motivation.

 Another way to overcome procrastination is to create routines and follow them.
-Once the habit sets in, suddenly getting up at 6 am for work won’t be so dreadful anymore or writing for an hour every day (if your goal is to finish a book).
+Once the habit sets in, suddenly getting up at 6 am for work or writing for an hour every day won’t be so dreadful.